 Lay out your race day clothes and gear.

+The day before a race is the perfect time to plan your clothes and gear for the next morning.
 When your alarm goes off on race day, you’ll likely be filled with nerves and anxiety – regardless of how well your training has gone.
 Try to avoid adding to this stress by having all of your gear out ahead of time.